 - A chapter 7 bankruptcy will be on your credit report for ten years, thus causing severe damage to your credit report.

-- Unlike a chapter 13 bankruptcy, you have to qualify for chapter 7 bankruptcy to get it.
+- Unlike a chapter 13 bankruptcy, you have to qualify for chapter 7 bankruptcy.

-- It ma be difficult and more expensive to get future credit opportunities.
+- It may be difficult and more expensive to get future credit opportunities.

 - You may have to use some of your assets to pay off creditors because there is no protection for properties above the state exemption amount.